edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 ThousandEyes is a very interesting tool for gaining insight into SaaS application performance and your overall network infrastructure.
 If you are an enterprise relying on SaaS applications such as <a href="https://products.office.com/en-us/" target="_blank">Microsoft Office 365</a> or <a href="https://gsuite.google.com/" target="_blank">Google Apps</a>, this is a great way to ensure that your employees get the performance they expect.
 It will help you identify issues and let you troubleshoot and resolve them quickly.

-If you are a service provider offering a SaaS application, ThousandEyes is equally valuable as you are now not only able to monitor your service from various locations worldwide, but also drill down deep into any issues in the Internet that might degrade your customer&#8217;s experience.
+If you are a service provider offering a SaaS application, ThousandEyes is equally valuable as you are now not only able to monitor your service from various locations worldwide, but also drill down deep into any issues in the Internet that might degrade your customer's experience.
 In the end the customer cares about the end-to-end experience, where a SaaS provider has limited direct control over the delivery chain.

-Let&#8217;s hope that the existing rudimentary IPv6 support gets better over time as well.
+Let's hope that the existing rudimentary IPv6 support gets better over time as well.